lennonshikhman/Neurite/README.md

 # Neurite

-Neurite is a single-header, C++ machine learning library inspired by Python’s scikit-learn.
+Neurite is a C++ machine learning library inspired by Python’s scikit-learn.
 It provides a wide range of ML algorithms, preprocessing tools, pipeline utilities, and model selection functions—all organized under a clean, consistent API designed for high-performance computing.
 Neurite leverages Eigen for fast linear algebra operations and is designed to be easily integrated into any C++ project.

 ## Features